If you're looking for a complicated 4th of July dessert that takes hours to prepare, this is NOT it.

 4th of July Dessert Cake can be made to fit any allergies or food preferences

-2 cups coconut whipped cream (or whipped cream of your choice)
+- 2 cups thick coconut whipped cream (or any thick whipped cream of your choice)

 - Bake the cake the day before.
 Make sure it's completely cooled before using.
 Use a cake mix that fits any allergy or dietary needs.